Welcome to VENT Experts!

 Proper home ventilation is a critical component of a healthy living environment.
 It directly impacts your family's health, the structural integrity of your house, and your energy costs.
 In Australia, with our diverse and often extreme climates, the need for effective ventilation is significant.

 Yet, many homeowners operate on outdated or incorrect assumptions.
-This leads to problems like persistent mold, high humidity, and trapped heat.
+This leads to problems like persistent mould, high humidity, and trapped heat.
 Understanding the truth behind common ventilation myths is the first step toward creating a better indoor atmosphere.

 This article will examine five prevalent myths and provide the facts you need to make informed decisions for your home.